The Keys of the Kingdom (film): Plot

-Later, Angus arrives as part of a review of missionary sites.
-He reveals that Bishop McNabb is dead.
-The Church cannot pay for rebuilding the mission, and Francis has the lowest of all in conversion rates.
-Angus tells Francis to focus on converting rich Chinese and to improve his clothes and accommodation to impress the locals.
-However, Francis refuses.
+Later, Angus arrives to review the mission.
+He reveals that Bishop McNabb has died, therefore the Church cannot pay for rebuilding the mission, and Francis has the lowest of all in conversion rates.
+Angus tells Francis to focus instead on converting rich Chinese and appear more fashionable, but Francis refuses.
+After Angus leaves, Maria Veronica, moved by Francis's humility, apologizes for her haughty behavior towards him.
+Francis forgives her, and with financing provided by Maria Veronica's wealthy family, their church is rebuilt.